 Last week, I had the pleasure of visiting the House of Commons to attend the South Asia and Middle East (SAME) Forum, hosted by chairman Khalid Nadeem, who kindly invited me.
 As you enter the House of Commons, you come through St Stephen’s Hall, which is incredibly impressive, with some fascinating stories to tell.

 One such story is revealed in the gold plaque which pays tribute to Miss Marjory Hummes, who chained herself to the statue of Viscount Falkland as a demonstration in support of women’s suffrage, which actually caused part of the statue’s boot to snap off.

-As you pass through St Stephen’s Hall, you reach the Central Lobby, which is equally as impressive, but unfortunately you are not allowed to take any photos.
+As you pass through St Stephen’s Hall, you reach the Central Lobby, which is equally as impressive.
+Unfortunately you are not allowed to take any photos though.

 I was recently down in London visiting the House of Commons once again to attend the East Asia and Middle East Forum.
 After another successful forum, we headed to the Rib Room at the Jumeirah Carlton Tower for a delightful working lunch.
 Opened in 1961, The Rib Room...

-London Cocktail Week is in full swing, so to celebrate, I thought that I would show you one of my favourite cocktail destinations in the city – Aqua at The Shard.
-Aqua is a great place to go if you are visiting the city as it has some of the best panoramic views to...
+London Cocktail Week is in full swing so to celebrate I thought that I would show you one of my favourite cocktail destinations in the city – Aqua at The Shard.
+Aqua is a great place to go if you are visiting the city as it has some of the best panoramic views to be...

 Luxury riverside destination Le Pont De La Tour is located right opposite London's iconic Tower Bridge.
 Le Pont De La Tour boasts the longest alfresco terrace in London, making it one of the city’s premier riverside venues.
 It’s a truly memorable place to dine in...